-The pension is dead!
-Long live the … 401( k)!
+The pension plan is dead!
+Lengthy live the … 401( k)!

 Hands in the Cookie Jar

 Just like renowned financial institution burglar Willie Sutton, that was claimed to have actually burglarized financial institutions since “that’s where the cash is,” when American employees bump into difficult times, they usually invade their very own 401( k) intends to trend them over.
 Gallup information recommends that of employees with 401( k) strategies, 21 percent have actually either made very early withdrawals from these pension or secured “finances” from them.